BrightspaceUI/actions/incremental-release/README.md

 * Commits which contain `[increment patch]` will trigger a `patch` release.
 Example: `validate input before using [increment patch]`
 * Commits which contain `[increment minor]` will trigger a `minor` release.
 Example: `add toggle() method [increment minor]`
 * Commits which contain `[increment major]` will trigger a `major` release.
 Example: `breaking all the things [increment major]`

+**Note:** When merging a pull request, this will be the merge commit message.

 ### Default Increment